sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 Are unsubscribe links automatically added to my campaign?
 {% endanchor %}

+No, every campaign is required to have the [unsubscribe] tag, and the [unsubscribe] tag will automatically be appended in every SendGrid template.

-If you specify a location within the body of your campaign by adding the [unsubscribe] tag, we will insert an unsubscribe link there.
-If you do not include the [unsubscribe] tag anywhere in your body, we will append the unsubscribe link at the end of your email.
+However, you can specify the exact location in your email that you would like the unsubscribe link to appear by inserting the [unsubscribe] tag at a location of your choice.
 For more information on adding unsubscribe links to your campaigns, [click here]({{root_url}}/Classroom/Basics/Marketing_Campaigns/unsubscribe_groups.html).

 {% anchor h3 %}
 Why is my [unsubscribe] tag not being replaced with an unsubscribe link?
 {% endanchor %}

-Make sure that you have inserted the [unsubscribe] tag in the body of your campaign and have selected an unsubscribe group for your campaign.
-You must specify an unsubscribe group in order for the unsubscribe link to be added.
+Make sure that you have inserted the [unsubscribe] tag in the body of your campaign _and_ have selected an unsubscribe group for your campaign.
+You must specify an unsubscribe group or include a [custom unsubscribe URL]({{root_url}}/Classroom/Basics/Marketing_Campaigns/unsubscribe_groups.html#-Using-a-Custom-Unsubscribe-Link) in order for the unsubscribe link to be added and for your campaign to be sent.
 For more information on adding unsubscribe links to your campaigns, [click here]({{root_url}}/Classroom/Basics/Marketing_Campaigns/unsubscribe_groups.html).

 {% anchor h3 %}
-What is a suppression group?
+What is an unsubscribe group?
 {% endanchor %}

-A suppression group, referred to as an unsubscribe group is a group of recipients that we will not send emails to.
-Unsubscribe groups allow your readers to opt out of certain types, or groups, of emails instead of globally unsubscribing from all of your emails.
-They are especially useful if you send several very different types of email to the same recipients.
+An _unsubscribe group_ is a group of recipients that we will not send emails to.
+Unsubscribe groups allow your readers to opt out of certain types or groups of emails instead of globally unsubscribing from _all_ of your emails.
+A common example, would be to have one group for “Account” messages like password resets and shipping notifications, and another group for “Marketing” messages, so that users unsubscribing from marketing email don’t mistakenly miss password reminder emails.
 For more information on using unsubscribe links in your campaigns, [click here]({{root_url}}/Classroom/Basics/Marketing_Campaigns/unsubscribe_groups.html).

 {% anchor h3 %}
 What is the difference between suppression groups and unsubscribe groups?